 Keep separate face-up discard piles for the two decks.
-You may not look through the discards unless you play a card that allows you to.
+You may not look through the discards unless a card allows you to.
 When a deck runs out, reshuffle its discards.

-In Play: These are the cards on the table in front of you, showing your Class (if any) and the Items you are carrying.
+In Play: These are the cards in front of you, showing your Race and Class (if any) and the Items you are carrying.
 Continuing Curses also stay on the table.
 Cards in play must be visible to the other players.

 Your Hand: Cards in your hand are not in play.
 They don't help you, but they can't be taken away except by cards that specifically affect "your hand."
-At the end of your turn, you may have no more than five cards in your hand (see Charity).
+At the end of your turn, you may have no more than five cards in your hand